Everything you wanted to know about REPAINTING and were afraid to ask

 Fold is a recursive operation that keeps redefining the highest and lowest and redrawing them.

-Generally, if you have an indicator that shows buy and sell signals on your chart and every single signal works out perfectly, such as: Trend Reversals, Zigzags, Swing High, Swing Low, COG, Hurst indicators, some Pivot Points. all Waves, etc... then most likely that indicator repaints.
-Looks great for backtesting because all the false signals and bad buy/sells are erased.
+Generally, if you have an indicator that shows low and high signals on your chart and every single signal works out perfectly, such as: Trend Reversals, Zigzags, Swing High, Swing Low, COG, Hurst indicators, some Pivot Points. all Waves, etc... then most likely that indicator repaints.
+Looks great for backtesting because all the false signals are erased.

 Multi-Timeframe REPAINTING-type Behavior